mmod/nodamysql/README.md

 Just like with nodakwaeri, unless you are doing something very specific with nodamysql (nk-mysql), it is recommended that you install nodamysql via the [nk-mvc](http://github.com/mmod/nk-mvc) application, as it is a great starting place for any nodakwaeri application, and contains many working examples of usage throughout the project template.

-With that said, if you are here to make sure you meet the conditions of the prerequisites as  part of the nk-mvc installation, then you should now return to the [nk-mvc documentation](http://github.com/mmod/nk-mvc) and continue from 'The actual install' on that page instead of continuing below.
+With that said, if you are here to make sure you meet the requirements of the prerequisites as part of the nk-mvc installation, then you should now return to the [nk-mvc documentation](http://github.com/mmod/nk-mvc) and continue from 'The actual install' on that page instead of continuing below.

 To install (installing is how we build too!); open a terminal/shell/command tools/prompt and browse to the root of your application.
 Run the following command: